KnowEnG/DRaWR/README.md

 G5  4.0
 ```

-The gene universe file must contain the appropriate universe of genes that the genes in the query gene sets may be chosen from.
+The gene universe file must contain the appropriate universe of genes contain all genes in the query gene sets.
 Typically, this will be all of the genes on the species of interest.

 #### Gene Set List
 This file facilitates the examination of multiple gene sets with the identical settings of DRaWR.
 The file must contain the location of a gene set file relative to itself on each line